KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

    Export renderable objects only.
 Active Collection
    Export objects from active collection only.
+Include Nested Collections
+   Only when Active Collection is On.
+   When On, export recursively objects on nested active collections.
 Active Scene
    Export active scene only.
 Custom Properties